-Summed up, credit card theft is what happens when someone is able to access your account and make purchases without your permission.
-While this isn’t the only form of identity theft, it is certainly a prevalent one.
-A 2015 report from the Bureau of Justice Statistics, a section of the U.S. Department of Justice, states that 8.6 million Americans of age 16 or older were victimized in 2014 alone, out of a total of 17.6 million affected by identity theft.
+Summed up, credit card theft is what happens when someone is in a position to access your account and make purchases without your permission.
+While this isn’t the sole sort of fraud, it certainly is a prevalent one.

-Identity theft is a blanket term for criminal activity that falls into one of three categories:
+Identity theft may be a blanket term for criminal activity that falls into one among three categories:

-- Fraud or misuse of an existing account -- This kind of identity theft is the most common, with 16.4 million of 2014’s 17.6 million victims being targeted by this variety of identity theft.
-When a thief obtains access to an account of yours--through a credit card, for example--and uses it to their own ends, or passes bad checks through it, it falls under this category.
+- Fraud or misuse of an existing account — This kind of identity theft is the most common, with 16.4 million of 2014’s 17.6 million victims being targeted by this variety of identity theft.
+When a thief obtains access to an account of yours–through a MasterCard, for example–and uses it to their own ends, or passes bad checks through it, it falls under this category.

-- Fraud or misuse of a new account -- If a criminal obtains your personal information and uses it to open an account in your name, you are made a victim of this kind of identity theft.
-This kind of identity theft can range from relatively small, like opening a line of credit or a checking account, to large, like applying for a fraudulent mortgage on a house.
+- Fraud or misuse in the making of a new account — If a criminal obtains your personal information and uses it to open an account in your name, you are made a victim of this kind of identity theft.
+This kind of fraud can range from relatively small, like opening a line of credit or a bank account, to large, like applying for a fraudulent mortgage on a house.
 This was reported about 1.1 million times in 2014.

-- Fraud or misuse of personal information -- All other uses of stolen personal information or data fall under this category, which held 713,000 of 2014’s reported cases.
-In this form of identity theft, someone improperly uses your information for their benefit.
+- Fraud or misuse related to personal information — All other uses of stolen personal information or data fall under this category, which held 713,000 of 2014’s reported cases.
+For their own personal benefit, someone uses your information in this type of fraud.
 This may be to find employment, rent property, see a doctor or even to lie to the authorities.

-Protecting Yourself (and Your Clients and Employees) from Identity Theft
+Protecting Yourself (and Your Clients and Employees) from fraud